-Join DOE and lighting industry experts in Detroit on November 12–13, 2014.
+Join DOE and our nation's top researchers and lighting industry experts in San Francisco on January 27–29, 2015.

 Up to $10M in funding is directed toward all three existing program areas: Core Technology Research, Product Development, and U.S. Manufacturing.